 We booked a Bus tour with audio guide to get a quick and efficient feel for the city.
-We opted for only one day in Helsinki, so this option suits our needs, even if we normally prefer to see destinations by foot.
-We are staying at the Scandic Kaisaniemi Hotel and we look forward to the high level of service we know from Scandic.
+Because we’ll only spend one day in Helsinki, this option suits our needs, even if we normally prefer to see destinations by foot.
+We’re staying at the Scandic Kaisaniemi Hotel and we look forward to the high level of service we know from Scandic.
 We chose not to make a dinner reservation since we only have one night in town.
 Our plans already include the Finnish Sauna, bus tour and we were told the live music scene Helsinki is great – so maximum flexibility is needed.

 Saint Petersburg, Russia

-Capping off our Baltic odyssey, we will spend three nights in Saint Petersburg.
+Capping off our Baltic travel itinerary, we planned three nights in Saint Petersburg.
 This is the first visit to Russia for both of us and we can’t wait to be up close and right in the center of beautiful Saint Petersburg.

 This port city is the cultural center of Russia, and we are planning to see the opera while visiting.
 The architecture is supposed to be stunning and more Scandinavian in design than Moscow and interior Russia.
 We have plans for The Hermitage Museum and Winter Palace, Peter and Paul Fortress and The Church of our Savior on Spilled Blood.
 A lot of the itinerary we are covering we lifted from our friends Timothy and Danny from tripbytrip.org who did a Baltic Cruise last year and spent two days in Saint Petersburg and gifted quite an insightful blog post (which I have linked).

 In Saint Petersburg we are staying at the Royal Radisson Hotel, and they have been fantastic in helping with arranging our visit.
-To receive a Russian visa, you are required to present paperwork from the hotel in which you are staying and the staff there were helpful, attentive and quick to reply with everything we needed from them for this process.
+Getting a Russian visa is complicated.
+You are required to present paperwork from the hotel in which you are staying.
+The staff there were helpful, attentive and quick to reply with everything we needed from them for this process.